 |Zielgruppe||Das Studium ist konzipiert für zukünftige Fach- und Führungskräfte mit breiten Einsatzfeldern in Industrieunternehmen aller Wirtschaftszweige sowie in Handels- und Dienstleistungsunternehmen.|

-Highly flexible 2 year program, starting every September / October
+executive part-time program, starting every March / October

 |Lehr- und Lernform||